BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Efforts are primarily algorithmic, such as reordering of operations and the padding of shared memory, and have been used with various success on GPU architectures [@springer2011berkeley].
 Avoiding bank-conflicts and non-coalesced memory accesses thus increasing the use of private and shared memory are critical to performance of these dwarfs on GPUs.
 They are the most common type of accelerator in supercomputer systems.
-The recent adoption of the NVIDIA Volta GV100 GPU as the primary accelerator into the Summit and Sierra supercomputers [@markidis2018nvidia] is attributed to its performance [@tomov2010towards] and energy efficiency [@abdelfattah2018analysis] on workloads fundamental to scientific computing.
+The recent adoption of the Nvidia Volta GV100 GPU as the primary accelerator into the Summit and Sierra supercomputers [@markidis2018nvidia] is attributed to its performance [@tomov2010towards] and energy efficiency [@abdelfattah2018analysis] on workloads fundamental to scientific computing.

 Many Integrated Core (MIC) architectures are an Intel Corporation specific accelerator.
 Xeon Phi formerly known as Knights Landing (KNL) is the last series of the MIC accelerators, and was discontinued in July 2018.